Average-Case Reductions for $k$-XOR and Tensor PCA: Discussion and Open Problems

-First, exhaustive exploration of equation combination for $\klwe$ is outside the scope of this paper and we believe the reductions in Thm.~\ref{thm:lwe_informal} can be extended to a wider parameter range.
-Second, \cite{jain2024systematic} relate hardness of $\klwe$ in dimension $n$ to that of (dense) $\lwe$ in dimension $k$, and, more recently, \cite{bangachev2024near} give a polynomial-time reduction from dense $\lwe$ to $\klwe$ that yields $n^{\Omega(k/\poly\log(k,n))}$-runtime lower bounds for solving $\klwe$ under standard assumptions for dense $\lwe$, but the overall complexity profile of $\klwe$ model remains underexplored.
+First, exhaustive exploration of resolution for $\klwe$ is outside the scope of this paper and we believe the reductions in Thm.~\ref{thm:lwe_informal} can be extended to a wider parameter range.
+Second, \cite{jain2024systematic} relate hardness of $\klwe$ in dimension $n$ to that of (dense) $\lwe$ in dimension $k$, and, more recently, \cite{bangachev2024near} give a polynomial-time reduction from dense $\lwe$ to $\klwe$ that yields $n^{\Omega(k/\poly\log(k,n))}$-runtime lower bounds for solving $\klwe$ under standard assumptions for dense $\lwe$.
+However, the overall complexity profile of $\klwe$ model remains underexplored, especially in its dependence on the order $k$, the number of samples $m$, and the noise distribution.

 \begin{openproblem}[$\klwe$] $ $ \begin{enumerate} \item For fixed $k$ and noise $\chi$, characterize the minimal sample complexity $m = m(n)$ for poly-time detection and recovery in $\lweg k n m \chi$, and determine whether there is an computational-statistical gap; \item Develop a broader set of average-case reductions between $\klwe$ instances to characterize the complexity profile of $\klwe$. \end{enumerate} \end{openproblem}